xWynt3r/statastic/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Thanks to all the OSS developers who help power this application.